mitchellblom/guineaPig/README.md

 ![Splashpage](https://raw.githubusercontent.com/mitchellblom/guineaPig/guineaPig/guineaPig.png)

 ## Project Summary:
-The Guinea Pig demonstrates proficiency in **References**, **Event Listeners**, and **CSS Pseudo Selectors**.
+The Guinea Pig demonstrates proficiency using **Javascript References**, **Event Listeners**, and **CSS Pseudo Selectors**.
 The focus is not on making it look pretty, but rather following specific directions to the letter.

 <hr>